Apeder/developer-rhino3d-com/_guide_topics/rhinopython/primer-101/5-conditional-execution.md

 ## Next Steps

 Now it should be coming together on how Python works.
 Just a few more details.
-Leanr more about Python's advanced variables in [Tuples, Lists and Dictionaries]({{ site.baseurl }}/guides/rhinopython/primer-101/6-tuples-lists-dictionaries/).
+Learn more about Python's advanced variables in [Tuples, Lists and Dictionaries]({{ site.baseurl }}/guides/rhinopython/primer-101/6-tuples-lists-dictionaries/).